carj/pyPreservica/docs/index.rst

     :param str identifier_value: The identifier value
     :return: Set of entity objects which have a reference and title attribute
     :rtype: set(Entity)

+   .. py:method::  add_identifier(entity, identifier_type, identifier_value)

+    Add a new external identifier to an Entity object

+    :param Entity entity: The entity the identifier is added to
+    :param str identifier_type: The identifier type
+    :param str identifier_value: The identifier value
+    :return: An internal id for this external identifier
+    :rtype: str

+   .. py:method::  metadata(uri)

+    Fetch the metadata document by its identifier, this is the key from the entity metadata map

+    :param str uri: The metadata identifier
+    :return: A XML document as a string
+    :rtype: str

+   .. py:method::  metadata_for_entity(entity, schema)

+    Fetch the metadata document by its schema from an entity

+    :param Entity entity: The entity containing the metadata
+    :param str schema: The metadata schema URI
+    :return: The first XML on the entity document matching the schema URI
+    :rtype: str

+   .. py:method::  add_metadata(entity, schema, data)

+    Add a new descriptive XML document to an entity

+    :param Entity entity: The entity to add the metadata to
+    :param str schema: The metadata schema URI
+    :param data data: The XML document as a string or as a file bytes
+    :return: The updated Entity
+    :rtype: Entity

+   .. py:method::  update_metadata(entity, schema, data)

+    Update an existing descriptive XML document on an entity

+    :param Entity entity: The entity to add the metadata to
+    :param str schema: The metadata schema URI
+    :param data data: The XML document as a string or as a file bytes
+    :return: The updated Entity
+    :rtype: Entity

 .. py:class:: Generation